rodriggj/aws-devops-pro/config_mgmt/cloudformation/readme.md

 3. You learned that there are ways to leverage reuse in resource deployment.
 The `.yaml` file can be `configuration controlled` into a `gold copy` that implements standards, best practice, reuse, etc. etc. in an automated way A benefit that doesn't exist in manual on-prem deployments.

 4. You learned that WAF can be applied to the template.
 Tenants of Cost, Operational Effictivenss, Performance, Reliability, Security can all be found in implementing resources like this.

+### How is this a benefit to our customers
+1. Speed to market.
+SCTG has and maintains CF templates for a variety of use cases.
+We can deploy edit/modify these templates as needed and deploy as fast as AWS can provision the resources.
+Typically a matter of hours.

+2. Cost.
+We get cost visibility before we go to production.

+3. Operations.
+If you have an MSP agreement, our SCTG resourecs are able to rollback and deploy resources via push button deployment.
+If you don't, the customer can execute push button deployment just as easily.
+The resources are documented via IaC files, there is opportunity for rollback and alerting if failures.

+4. Performance.
+Testing of these configurations can quickly be spun up/down so optimizing performance can be quickly executed in dedicated phases.

+5. Reliablity.
+Rollback, modification, eventing, alerting, all can be integrated into current monitoring and ops.

+6. Security.
+CF allows for firewalls (security groups), Access Control Lists, and a variety of other security services to control ingress/egress and segmentation of networking to allow least privledge.